• facebook

 Wrap up

-Kernel Migrator for SQL provides users with the capability to access and work with both damaged or intact MDF/NDF/LDF files.
-As a third-party solution, it simplifies the database migration process, allowing smooth transitions to Microsoft Azure SQL or Amazon RDS.
+Kernel Migrator for SQL enables the users to open both corrupt/damaged or healthy MDF/NDF/LDF files, and as a third-party tool, it offers the easiest database migration approach whether to Microsoft Azure SQL or Amazon RDS.